 Automatic Import

 Trading Journal watches your configured journal folder and automatically imports new trades every 5 seconds.
-Deleted trades are protected by a tombstone table — once you delete a trade (single or bulk), the import engine will never silently re-add it, even if the source NDJSON file still contains the row.
+Open trades can appear as OPEN rows before the exit is received, then reconcile into the closed trade when the final fill arrives.
+Deleted trades are protected by a tombstone table.
+Once you delete a trade (single or bulk), the import engine will never silently re-add it, even if the source NDJSON file still contains the row.

 Multi-Account Support